chartec1/fpvradar/README.md

 Most of the issues I've experienced are from the GPS not getting signal while testing indoors.
 You will also need to double check your wiring to make sure everything is hooked up correctly.
 Try writing code to test each component separately (buzzer, gps).

 ## Future
-Adding a second dongle to monitor 978 as well.
-Instead of using gps data from the PI, feed telemetry position data from the plane back into the PI.
-Maybe bluetooth?
 If someone wants to design a better 3d printed case for this, I would be happy to link to it.

 ## FAQ: